JorjaFox/website/content/posts/blog/2009/05-14-tv-guides-best-top-moments.md

 Behind only the Carol/Doug coda from _ER_ and the televised election of Barak Obama, the third **The Best of Top Moments** on TV this year goes to the **Best Goodbye**.

+{{< blockquote by="TV Guide" >}}
-> With a new _CSI _(Laurence Fishburne) handpicked to join the team, Gil Grissom leaves the lab — and the show — with just a nod to Catherine Willows.
+With a new _CSI _(Laurence Fishburne) handpicked to join the team, Gil Grissom leaves the lab — and the show — with just a nod to Catherine Willows.
 But where's he going with such peaceful confidence?
 To the thick vegetation of a Costa Rican rain forest — and the arms of a smiling Sara Sidle.

-Credit: TV Guide
+{{< /blockquote >}}